jclehner/bcm2-utils/FIRMWARE.md

 ====================

-Firmware files are usually encapsulated in Broadcom's [ProgramStore](https://github.com/Broadcom/aeolus/tree/master/ProgramStore) format, which uses a 92-byte header (all numbers are in network byte order).
+Firmware files are usually encapsulated in Broadcom's [ProgramStore](https://github.com/Broadcom/aeolus/tree/master/ProgramStore) format, which uses a 92-byte header.
 Since the header signature is device dependent, these headers are not that easy to spot.
 Things to look out for are the `addr` (which often is `0x80004000` for CM firmware images), or `name` fields (recognizable by the NUL padding).
 Some images use `ecram_sto.bin` for the CM firmware images.
-The header format is detailed below:
+The header format is detailed below (numbers are big endian):

 | Offset | Type     | Name | Comment                                     |
 |-------:|----------|------|---------------------------------------------|